bdheard/PythonEssentials/Slides/Module04.md

 ::: notes

+Notes:
-from array library
+- from array library
-later module will talk about libraries and modules and packages. basically we are importing an array
+- Later module will talk about libraries and modules and packages.
+- Basically we are importing an array

 :::